 Plants produce some serious chemical cocktails.
 Any compound that a plant produces that isn't involved in growth or reproduction is coined a secondary metabolite.
 These compounds often function as herbivore deterrents.
 We humans are well aware of this fact and have been utilizing plants as medicine for millennia.
 Though the human animal may appear unique in this aspect, self-medicating has nonetheless been discovered in many other animals.
 Everything from monkeys to birds and even elephants seek out specific plants for things like parasite control and birthing.
-A recent study published this month suggests that using plants as medication may even extend to insects.
+A study published in 2015 suggests that using plants as medication may even extend to insects.

 Alkaloids such anabasine are not limited to tobacco plants.
 They can be found in the nectar of trees like the basswoods (Tilia sp.) and forbs like the turtle heads (Chelone sp.).
 Bees that drank nectar containing these alkaloids saw parasite reductions of upwards of 80%.
 However, like any viable medicine, there were side effects.
 The eggs of bees that drank these compounds took considerably longer to develop and hatch.
 This cost may be well worth the lower parasite transmission rates and likely do not pose considerable selective pressures.